- Report to USA Gymnastics on Proposed Policy and Procedural Changes for the Protection of Young Athletes (PDF)

 - Re-examining the grievance resolution process and procedures, including disciplinary sanctions, in the interest of encouraging reporting of abuse.

 - Permitting and encouraging third-party reporting of policy violations and abuse.

 - Creating a clear protocol for responding to allegations made outside the formal grievance process.

 - Facilitating and encouraging the reporting of abusive behavior through victim friendly reporting mechanisms and the empowerment of athletes.

-- Developing mechanisms for increased auditing and review of programs and those of member clubs to ensure compliance.
+- Developing mechanisms for increased auditing and review of programs and member clubs to ensure compliance.

 - Developing a legally implementable method to track adults who have been dismissed from clubs for violation of policies intended to prevent abuse.

 - Providing a detailed hiring tool kit to member clubs.

 - Implementing a strategic, comprehensive abuse prevention training plan for members, parents and athletes.

 - Annually providing parents and athletes with information about USA Gymnastics abuse prevention policies and procedures.